-- 3.20 Determining what is an appropriately challenging and deliverable level of efficiency is difficult, and we should avoid any attempt to be overly prescriptive in this respect.
-We intend to take a holistic approach and use all the evidence available to us to inform our assessment. - 3.21 The RIS2 Efficiency Review was built on a series of capability reviews, supported by benchmarking against other regulated utilities, and a focused review of a sample of selected expenditure lines.
-This capability-based approach has previously worked well.
-The reviews also provided a shared understanding of National Highways' efficiency potential and helped the company to understand the range of efficiency savings that were likely to be acceptable. - 3.22 The RIS2 capability reviews covered the following three topics: - asset management; - procurement and contract management; and - portfolio and project management.
+3.19 Determining what is an appropriately challenging and deliverable level of efficiency is difficult, and we should avoid any attempt to be overly prescriptive in this respect.
+We intend to take a holistic approach and use all the evidence available to us to inform our assessment.

+- 3.20 The RIS2 Efficiency Review was built on a series of capability reviews, supported by benchmarking against other regulated utilities, and a focused review of a sample of selected expenditure lines. - 3.21 Capability reviews are an attempt to establish the efficiencies National Highways should be capable of delivering in the next road period through improvements in the company's key business processes.
+They use case study evidence on the impact that such improvements have had in other organisations and industries. - 3.22 This approach has previously worked well during the RIS2 development process.
+The reviews also provided a shared understanding of National Highways' efficiency potential and helped the company to understand the range of efficiency savings that were likely to be acceptable. - 3.23 We consider that this approach continues to be appropriate for RIS3.
+We intend to undertake a new set of capability reviews for RIS3 and have agreed with National Highways that these will be jointly commissioned. - 3.24 The RIS2 capability reviews covered the following three topics: - asset management; - procurement and contract management; and - portfolio and project management.